C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

     .navigationBarTitle("Notes")
 }
 ```

-### Viewing the full note
+The canvas should now show our "Notes" navigation title. 🎉

+## Creating our Note Detail

-To this point, we can only see and edit the title of each note.
+To this point, we can only observe and edit the title of each note.
 We will need to create a new view to see and edit the content of a note.

-* Create a new SwiftUI file called `NoteView.swift`.
+* Create a new SwiftUI file called `NoteDetail.swift`.

-Just like in the NoteRow, we'll add the following two vars at the beginning of the `NoteView` struct:
+Just like in the NoteRow, we'll add the following two vars at the beginning of the `NoteDetail` struct:

 ```swift
 @Binding var notes: [Note]